Class No. |

 NOTE: A grade of B- or better must be earned the first time a student takes Economics 101 to meet the requirement for the Economics major.
 Concurrent enrollment in Economics 101 and either Economics 301 or Economics 302 is not allowed. |

-NOTE: 18 seats reserved for first year students.
-7 seats reserved for sophomores. |
+NOTE: 20 seats are reserved for first year students. |

 An introduction to modern economic analysis.
 A study of the principles of production and exchange, the distribution of income, money and banking, and national income analysis.
 Required of all majors in economics and recommended for all students planning business, legal, or public service careers. |